chrispr8/annotator/README.md

 # Annotator

-An annotator to enrich our OpenStreetMap data manually for the [knowledge base]().
+An annotator to enrich our OpenStreetMap data manually for the knowledge base (to be published).

 ## Installation

 ### Download binary

 You can (soon) find built binaries under [Releases](https://github.com/chrispr8/annotator/releases).